CFBCWorks/Independence40SKN/_items/SKN40Book36.md

 format: photo

-title: St. Kitts and Nevis: Portrait of a Nation Celebrating 25 Years of Independences
+title: St. Kitts and Nevis-Portrait of a Nation Celebrating 25 Years of Independences

-shortdesc: “St Kitts and Nevis:A Portrait of a Nation Celebrating 25 years of Independence" is a book that chronicles the journey of the young nation state from colony to independence, offering insightful reflections on governance, diplomacy, and nationhood..”
+shortdesc: “St Kitts and Nevis-A Portrait of a Nation Celebrating 25 years of Independence" is a book that chronicles the journey of the young nation state from colony to independence, offering insightful reflections on governance, diplomacy, and nationhood..”

 categories: [ Political Non-Fiction ]